neilkuan/cdk-gitlab-runner/README.md

-### If your want to debug your can go to aws console
+### If your want to debug you can go to aws console
 # `In your runner region !!!`
 ## AWS Systems Manager  >  Session Manager  >  Start a session
 #### click your `runner` and click `start session`